Tree Descriptions and Interesting Facts

 The Turkish Fir is native to northern Turkey and is now being grown as Christmas trees in the US.
 Turkish fir is sometimes confused with Nordman fir but is a very different species and entirely different.
 The main difference is that the needles are flatter on the stem.
 Turkish needles radiate out more from the stem.
 This tree has needles that have a dark silvery-green underside, which is very attractive and gives the tree a unique tow-tone shimmery look.
 Turkish firs are becoming popular with consumers.
 Its sturdy branches will hold heavy ornaments, and needles are retained for a long time indoors if the tree is kept watered.

-The Douglas Fir has been around for generations and is often considered by some like the traditional Christmas tree.
+The Douglas Fir is a favorite tree in the Pacific Northwest.
+It has been around for generations and is often considered by some like the traditional Christmas tree.
 The Douglas Fir has a pyramid shape, and when its needles are crushed, they are quite fragrant.
 The needles are a dark green or blue-green and are soft, about 1 inch in length and densely set.
 The Douglas Fir grows in an extensive range of environments, dry to moist, and in lower elevations.
-Their branches are thin and are best decorated with non heavy ornaments.

 The Nordmann Fir is among the most beautiful conifers found anywhere.
 Nordmann fir is by far the most popular Christmas tree species in Europe, and there is increased interest in the species in the United States.
 The popularity of this species is due to several factors.
 First and foremost are the glossy, dark green needles, which are darker than almost any fir except for grand fir (Abies grandis).
 Nordmann fir needles are directed forward giving the upper surface of the branches a brushed, smooth appearance.